drop-target-pinball/coroutine/README.md

 AwardScore(1_000_000)
 ```

-The latter is easier to read, easier to write, and no long needs the variable, `pos`, to keep track of state.
+The latter is easier to read, easier to write, and no longer needs the variable, `pos`, to keep track of state.

 To make this shot sequence into a game mode we should add a timer so the player only has 30 seconds to complete and we should add some audio and video too.
 Multiple coroutines can be used to separate out this logic so we could have a coroutine each for: